Permafrost/TundraTN/README.md

 // variable substitution strings which will be substituted prior to being inserted in
 // $document.
 tundra.tn.document:derive($bizdoc, $sender, $receiver);

-// Returns the document associated with the given internal ID, optionally
-// including the document's content parts. tundra.tn.document:get($id, $content?);

-// Parses the Trading Networks document content part associated with the given part
-// name, or the default part if not provided, using the parsing schema configured on
-// the document type.
-tundra.tn.document:parse($bizdoc, $part, $encoding);

-// Relates two Trading Networks documents (bizdocs) together. tundra.tn.document:relate($bizdoc.source, $bizdoc.target, $relationship);
 ```

 ### Exception